 Griffey Sr.’s outfield running mate?
 His son, 20-year-old center fielder and future Hall of Famer Ken Griffey Jr. It was the first time in MLB history a father-son duo played on the same team, and in the same game.

 Pops was the seventh-oldest player in baseball, while Junior was the youngest at the time, according to the National Baseball Hall of Fame.
+To fans, the decision to acquire Ken Sr. seemed like a publicity stunt.
+I mean, it had to be right?
+Years later, we would finally get the full story and it’s one that will make any parent’s heart ache.

 That Friday night was just another September outing at Anaheim Stadium.
 That is, until something amazing happened for the only time in the long and storied history of America’s Pastime.